-Assessing the environmental risks of new materials before deploying them in technologies is imperative.
-Such an approach will avoid past mistakes in developing products that were widely adopted because of their performance in specific applications but were later found to have negative environmental impacts (e.g., DDT, chlorofluorocarbons, and tetraethyl lead).
+4.5.3.
+Environmental risk assessment of new materials developed by solid-state chemistry tetraethyl lead).
 The same unique properties that make nanostructured materials useful in environmental technologies can also pose new environmental risks.
-The small size of nanoparticles potentially increases the risk of human exposure because of their enhanced transport in water and the atmosphere.
+The small size of nanoparticles potentially increases the risk of human exposure because of their enhanced transport in water and atmosphere.
 Once taken up through ingestion or inhalation, the high surface areas of certain redox-active nanoparticles can produce reactive oxygen species that damage tissues, and the enhanced solubilities of nanoparticles containing toxic elements can increase their bioavailability.
 Current work is creating plans for assessing and minimizing negative environmental impacts of nanotechnologies [293].
 While concern over new environmental risks is merited and is required as part of new product development, it is reassuring that most studies of the environmental risks of nanoparticles found few unusual risks [294].
 This does not mean that production and use of nanoparticles is devoid of risk, but rather that the risks are similar to those associated with the production of a wide variety of chemicals and materials.